 - Marketing swipe file: When you run a business or work in marketing, you see good ideas everywhere.
 Evernote makes it easy to capture and use for inspiration later.

-Our Top 6 Evernote Tips
+Our Top 6 Tips on How to Use Evernote

 Now that you’ve seen some of the ways that we use Evernote, here are some of our tips to become an Evernote ninja yourself.

-1 – Don’t Overthink Things
+1 – Don’t Overthink Your Notes

 Here’s where many people get hung up with Evernote: they spend way, way too much time thinking about and messing around with organization structure.